mariomui/_dataview-views-and-macros/~view-for-exact-tag-file-listing.md

 * 💣
   * FROM clause input is hard coded
   * Utilizing `this.file.name` to obtain the tag name is not dynamic enough
-    * When the tag page changes, the file name that is associated to the tag does not change. 👀 [[tag-wrangler-plugin-for-obsidianmd]] Only the Aliases does.
+    * When the tag page changes, the file name that is associated to the tag does not change. 👀 [[tag-wrangler-plugin,bt-ObsidianMD-app,]] Only the Aliases does.

 ```js
 ~~~dataview